Beacon Christian School Student Dress Code

 - Bottoms must be neatly hemmed.

 - Undergarments must not be visible.
+Bike shorts underneath kilts/jumpers are suggested.

 - Kilts must be standard length, fit properly, and may not be rolled up.
+Length should be no higher than the bottom of the student’s extended fingertips.

 - Physical education clothing must be worn only during physical education class.
+It is optional to change into PE clothing.

-- Hats, bandanas, head coverings, sunglasses and gloves may not be worn in the school building.
+- Hats, bandanas, head coverings, sunglasses, and gloves may not be worn in the school building.

 - Belts, when worn, must be solid black or brown and must be threaded through the belt loops and buckled.